The Power (And Peril) of Predictive Analytics

 The use of predictive analytics for hiring is a natural occurrence, given the sheer amounts of data that technology has allowed companies to amass, says Jason Corsello, vice president of corporate development and strategy at Santa Monica, Calif.-based talent-management vendor Cornerstone OnDemand.

-"Companies are sitting on more data than ever: They know who their people are, what skills they have, their educational backgrounds, their job performance," says Corsello, who says Cornerstone is developing new applications that make use of predictive analytics.
+"Companies are sitting on more data than ever: They know who their people are, what skills they have, their educational backgrounds, their job performance," says Corsello.
 "The other part of the equation is that advances in technology mean that the cost of gathering all this data has gone way down."

-"The use of big data such as predictive analytics can be very powerful in terms of predicting what someone's going to do," says David Walton, a shareholder at Cozen O'Connor in Philadelphia and vice chair of the law firm's labor and employment group.
+"The use of big data such as predictive analytics can be very powerful in terms of predicting what someone's going to do," says David Walton, a shareholder at Cozen O'Connor in Philadelphia.

 "If they can do that with credit monitoring, then what can they do with employment practices, and what are the potential implications?
 It's scary and amazing at the same time."